Next: Naming Rules, Previous: Default Namespace, Up: Namespaces [Contents][Index]

 "awk"’ which remains in effect until an explicit @namespace

 directive is seen.
-When gawk
+When gawk finishes processing the included

 file, the saved namespace is restored and processing continues where it